ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 At the same time, source authentication of the published topic data is achieved by means of a digital signature, which the Publisher of the data in question computes with its private key and embeds in the published data.
 This ensures integrity of the published topic data as well as its origin, thus preventing a group member from impersonating another one.

-To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers must be able to access the public keys of all the Publishers to a specific topic in order to verify the signature over the published topic data.
+To this end, both Publishers and Subscribers rely on asymmetric cryptography, while Subscribers must be able to access the public keys of the Publishers to a specific topic in order to verify the signature over the published topic data.
 This might make the message exchange quite heavy for small constrained devices.

-The Broker is only trusted with verifying that a Publisher is authorised to publish on a certain topic, and with distributing that data only to the Subscribers authorised to obtain it.
+The Broker is only trusted with verifying that a Publisher is authorised to publish on a certain topic and with distributing that data only to the Subscribers authorised to obtain it.
 However, the Broker is not trusted with the published data in itself, which the Broker cannot read or modify as it does not have access to the group key required for decrypting the data.

-With respect to the reusage of nonces for Proof-of-Possession input, the same considerations apply as in {{I-D.ietf-ace-key-groupcomm-oscore}}, by considering the KDC of the present document instead of the Group Manager defined therein.
+With respect to the reusage of nonces for proof-of-possession input, the same considerations apply as in {{I-D.ietf-ace-key-groupcomm-oscore}}, with the difference that the KDC of the present document is considered instead of the Group Manager defined therein.

-Access tokens might have to be revoked before their expiration time. {{RFC9770}} provides a list of possible circumstances where this can happen, and specifies a method that an Authorization Server can use in order to notify the KDC, the Broker, and the Clients about pertaining access tokens that have been revoked but are not expired yet.
+Access tokens might have to be revoked before their expiration time. {{RFC9770}} provides a list of possible circumstances where this can happen, and it specifies a method that an Authorization Server can use in order to notify the KDC, the Broker, and the Clients about pertaining access tokens that have been revoked but are not expired yet.

 Clients can be excluded from future communications related to a topic, by appropriately re-keying the group associated with the topic in question.